The Summit is a docufilm that tells the dramatic story of a doomed attempt to conquer the formidable mountain known as K2.

 A number of different groups planned their ascent during July of 2008.
 Each of them from different countries and backgrounds and with differing levels of skill and experience.

 But when bad weather forced the groups to hold fast together just before the final attempt on the summit the decision is taken that everyone should work together as one big group – a decision that made sense entirely, but ultimately complicated matters.
 This last minute change of plan teamed with bad luck and the unpredictability of mother nature had horrifying consequences.
-Although some members of the party achieved their goal of reaching and returning from the summit successfully, it was at a great cost.

 Important to the 2008 story are the examples of heroism and self sacrifice in the face of bleak odds.
 The film centres around one of the individuals that demonstrated this, Ger McDonnell, and expertly gives the viewer an feel of who he was, what happened and what the impact was on those who knew him.